Tennessee Pass: Railroad line

+On February 21, 1996, shortly before the merger with Union Pacific was completed, a SP freight train, consisting of 82 cars loaded hazardous materials westbound derailed while descending the western slope of the pass.
+In the accident, both the engineer and an engineering student were killed.
+The conductor, who was riding in one of the auxiliary locomotives, survived.
+In addition, there was a major spill of more than 51,000 gallons of Sulfuric acid and nearly 20,000 gallons of Triethylene glycol.

+Investigations by the National Transportation Safety Board (NTSB) determined that the locomotives’ braking systems were functioning perfectly; it is therefore presumed that the engineering student, due to his inexperience in operating on mountainous terrain, failed to apply the brakes correctly during the descent, causing the train to dangerously accelerate.
+The conductor, who survived the accident because he was riding in one of the auxiliary locomotives, stated that the engineer, in a desperate attempt to prevent the derailment, took control of the controls and tried to apply the emergency brake.

-In 1996, Union Pacific bought Southern Pacific.
+In 1996, Union Pacific bought SP.
 Union Pacific preferred the Moffat Tunnel for routing traffic.
 The last revenue train went over the Tennessee Pass on August 23, 1997.
 Soon after UP ran this last train, they applied to the Surface Transportation Board for permission to abandon the line.

-Currently, the line is not of much use as the former Missouri Pacific line to Pueblo has been partially abandoned so trains would have to travel from Denver south to Pueblo before heading west.

 The 12 mi of the Tennessee Pass line through the Royal Gorge is currently operated by the Royal Gorge Route Railroad, who operates excursion trains out of Cañon City.

 On July 10, 2012, part of the old tunnel collapsed, creating a sinkhole that damaged U.S. Highway 24 and forced its temporary closure between Redcliff and Leadville.
 The newer tunnel was not damaged.

 A report released by the Colorado Department of Transportation on September 4, 2014 stated the following about the line: